 Tiny microscopic food particles inside your mouth and on your teeth can collect and travel through the tubing, kind of like when your 3 year old drinks from your straw after just eating a cookie and there’s backwash present.

-The idea is to get the hydration liquids your body needs without worrying about how neatly you drink.
-However, these realities are just a few reasons for proper cleaning after your trek.
-You could have a surplus bladder handy to switch off, but the used one must be cleaned eventually for the next switch.
+During a backpacking backpack trek, you need to get the hydration liquids your body needs without worrying about drinking neatly.
+However, these realities are just a few reasons for proper cleaning of both the bladder and tubing after your trek.
+You could have a surplus bladder handy to switch off, but the used one must be cleaned after every use for the next switch.
 If you add fruit juice to your bladder, it should be rinsed immediately before mold can start to grow.

 Hiking Bag Hydration Bladder – Keep It Clean and Dry

 Freezing Your Completely Dry Bladder And Tubing